bitbybit-uat/helloworld/README.md

 - If those commands don't return a version or return an error, you can find a complete guide on installing Python on your machine [here](https://realpython.com/installing-python/)

 # Running the project
-Change directory into the **helloworld** directory
+Change directory into the **helloworld/python** directory
 ```
-cd helloworld
+cd helloworld/python
 ```
-- If you are on Windows, type the following in the **helloworld** directory:
+- If you are on Windows, type the following in the **helloworld/python** directory:
 ```
 python helloworld.py
 ```
-- If you are on MacOS or Linux, type the following in the **helloworld** directory:
+- If you are on MacOS or Linux, type the following in the **helloworld/python** directory:
 ```
 python3 helloworld.py
 ```

+# For running the C++ HelloWorldC "this needs more work"

 # Enjoy!!